silverstripe/silverstripe-fulltextsearch/docs/Solr.md

  - `verbose`: Debug information

 Note: The Solr indexes will be stored as binary files inside your SilverStripe project.
-You can also copy the `thirdparty/`solr directory somewhere else, just set the path value in `mysite/_config.php` to point to the new location.
+You can also copy the `thirdparty/` solr directory somewhere else, just set the `path` value in `mysite/_config.php` to point to the new location.

-And of course run `java -jar start.jar` from the new directory.
+### File-based configuration (solrconfig.xml etc)

+Many aspects of Solr are configured outside of the `schema.xml` file which SilverStripe generates based on the index PHP file.
+For example, stopwords are placed in their own `stopwords.txt` file, and spell checks are configured in `solrconfig.xml`.

+By default, these files are copied from the `fulltextsearch/conf/extras/` directory over to the new index location.
+In order to use your own files, copy these files into a location of your choosing (for example `mysite/data/solr/`), and tell Solr to use this folder with the `extraspath` configuration setting.

+	// mysite/_config.php
+	Solr::configure_server(array(
+		// ...
+		'extraspath' => Director::baseFolder() . '/mysite/data/solr/',
+	));

+Please run the `Solr_configure` task for the changes to take effect.

+Note: You can also define those on an index-by-index basis by implementing `SolrIndex->getExtrasPath()`.

 ## Debugging